-After these considerations have addressed, you can sign up for the 14-day trial.
+After these considerations have been addressed, you can sign up for the 14 day trial.
 If you follow the steps in this article, your website can be open for business in less than 24 hours.

 Send your store’s link to potential influencers so they can help you with product marketing.

 Is There Any Way to Obtain a 60-Day Shopify Trial?